cysouw/YAST/text/yast.md

 - "Fake" adverbial adjustor (depictive): *Man hat mich in Apfelbäumen **lesend** erwischt.*^[~~DWDS~~: Zeit Magazin, 15.11.2012, Nr.
 47.]
 :::

-### *Adjektiv*
+*Adjektiv*

-The class of *Adjektiv* consists of ingredients that can be used in all four syntactic functions from [@tbl:baseclasses], as illustrated with the adjective *groß* 'large' in [@next].
+The class of *Adjektiv* consists of ingredients that can be used in all four syntactic functions from [@tbl:heads], as illustrated with the adjective *groß* 'large' in [@next].
 Grammatically, there are few special characteristics of the different uses of adjectives.
 First, when used as a referential head [@next a] the gender can be freely assigned.
 Second, both as a referential head [@next a] and as an attributive adjustor [@next c], adjectives in German have case-number-gender agreement suffixes, so-called *KNG-Kongruenz* in the German grammatical tradition.
 Third, an adjective needs a copula when used as a predicative head [@next b], either *werden* 'to become', *sein* 'to be', or *bleiben* 'to remain'.
 When used as an adverbial adjustor it is used without any further morphological change [@next d].
 Note that it is also possible to use adjectives as "fake" adverbials, i.e. to use them depictively [@next e], similar to the use of participles in [@last d].
 This is treated as an attributive adjustor, though with a different syntactic appearance in the sentence.

 ::: ex
 Syntactic uses of an *Adjektiv* in German